 Armani Marketing Strategy – Brand equity

-Giorgio Armani built Armani over 30+ years, with many product lines ensuring high visibility on the market.
+Giorgio Armani built Armani for over 30+ years, with many product lines ensuring high visibility on the market.

 Armani was ranked 97 th on the Forbes list of the World’s Most Powerful Brands.
 According to the market capitalization value method, Armani’s brand is worth $ 3.7 billion and generates revenue of $ 3.31 trillion.

 The parallel economy, i.e. the unorganized market.
 The companies that operate in these segments have high visibility and brand pull.
 This creates buzz in the market and builds a reputation by building a distinct image in the minds of consumers.
 However, retaining customers becomes difficult due to high brand switching from the customers.
 It is competing with other brands such as Chanel and Dior, Gucci, and Hermes Louis Vuitton.

 The luxury fashion accessory and apparel industry is experiencing an uptrend due to changes in lifestyles, increasing migration, climate conditions, climatic conditions, and a rise in cosmopolitan culture.

 The industry is however affected by factors like rising labor costs, government policies & regulations, counterfeit products, and a low fad lifetime cycle.